-Brown patches on your skin may be of concern to you, and a qualified medical dermatologist can properly diagnose and treat conditions that cause brown patches, such as melasma.
+Brown patches on your face may be of concern to you, and a qualified medical dermatologist can properly diagnose melasma, a common cause of these brown spots.
 Dermatologists of Birmingham offers melasma treatment for patients in Birmingham, Alabaster and surrounding areas in Alabama.

 What is Melasma?

 Melasma causes brown spots and patches on the face including cheeks, upper lip and forehead.
 The condition affects more women than men and is more common with higher hormone levels such as being on birth control.
 During pregnancy, melasma is known as the “mask of pregnancy”.
 Melasma is induced by sun exposure.

 While melasma is not a health problem, many people are distraught by its appearance.
 Your dermatologist will explain your risk factors for developing melasma, such as spending time outdoors without sunscreen.
 In addition to learning about how to prevent melasma, treatment may reduce the intensity of the brown spots or resolve them altogether helping you feel more confident in your appearance.